-- 4. In the Port Triggering Timeout field, enter a value up to 9999 minutes. - 5.
+4. In the Port Triggering Timeout field, enter a value up to 9999 minutes.

 This value controls the inactivity timer for the designated inbound ports.
 The inbound ports close when the inactivity time expires.
 This is required because the router cannot be sure when the application has terminated.

-6. Click Add Service to display the following screen:
+5. Click Add Service to display the following screen:

-- 7. In the Service Name field, type a descriptive service name. - 8.
+- 6. In the Service Name field, type a descriptive service name. - 7.
 In the Service User list, select Any (the default) to allow this service to be used by any computer on the Internet.
-Otherwise, select Single address, and enter the IP address of one computer to restrict the service to a particular computer. - 9.
+Otherwise, select Single address, and enter the IP address of one computer to restrict the service to a particular computer. - 8.
 Select the service type, either TCP or UDP or both (TCP/UDP).
-If you are not sure, select TCP/UDP. - 10.
-In the Triggering Port field, enter the number of the outbound traffic port that will cause the inbound ports to be opened. - 11.
-Enter the inbound connection port information in the Connection Type, Starting Port, and Ending Port fields. - 12.
+If you are not sure, select TCP/UDP. - 9.
+In the Triggering Port field, enter the number of the outbound traffic port that you want to cause the inbound ports to open. - 10.
+Enter the inbound connection port information in the Connection Type, Starting Port, and Ending Port fields. - 11.
 Click Apply.
-The service appears in the Port Triggering Portmap Table.
+The service appears in the Port Triggering Portmap table.